 Sukanto Tanoto believes in empowering current scholarship beneficiaries to have a chance to contribute to the society and understand the value of philanthropy.

-Positive impact should not be limited to the scholarship beneficiaries only, but instead, they should be the springboard to future ripples of philantrophic acts by the foundation.
-This is the reason why Tanoto Foundation Scholars are encouraged to participate in philantrophic activities organised by the companies under RGE (founded by Sukanto Tanoto).
+Positive impact should not be limited to the scholarship beneficiaries only, but instead, they should be the springboard to future ripples of philanthropic acts by the foundation.
+This is the reason why Tanoto Foundation Scholars are encouraged to participate in philanthropic activities organised by the companies under RGE (founded by Sukanto Tanoto).

 Aware of the importance of corporate social responsibility, Asia Pacific Resources International Limited (APRIL), a subsidiary of Royal Golden Eagle (RGE), has not only practice sustainable forestry which plays a key role in Indonesia’s economic development, but also looks into the welfare of the staffs by creating employment, alleviating poverty and building various amenities that are in close proximity to the staffs.
 Project Sukacita is one of those projects which targets to further improve the standard of living and the quality of life of the residents in Kerinci, where APRIL heavily operates in.